dojo/framework/README.md

 * [`dojo/webpack-contrib`](https://github.com/dojo/webpack-contrib) - Specialized webpack loaders and plugins used by the Dojo toolchain.
 * [`dojo/web-editor`](https://github.com/dojo/web-editor) - A web editor that can run projects exported from `cli-export-project`

+### Version 2.0.0 to 3.0.0 Migration Guide

+See the [v3 migration guide](./docs/v3-migration-guide) for details on upgrading from version 2.0.0 to version 3.0.0.

 ### Examples

 We have added a repository of examples which have been built on Dojo.
 Those examples are available